Continuous Conditional Generative Adversarial Networks: Novel Empirical Losses and Label Input Mechanisms

 for some constant $C_{1,\delta}^{\text{KDE}}, \; C_{2,\delta}^{\text{KDE}}$ depending on $\delta$. \end{theorem}

 \begin{remark} Please see Supp.\ \ref{supp:CcGAN_convergence_rate} for the proofs to these lemmas and theorems. \end{remark}

-\begin{remark}[Illustration of Theorems \ref{thm:convergence_rate_HVDL} and \ref{thm:convergence_rate_SVDL}] {Both theorems imply HVDL and SVDL perform well if the output of $D$ is not too close to 0 or 1 (i.e., favor small $U$).
+\begin{remark}[Illustration of Theorems \ref{thm:convergence_rate_HVDL} and \ref{thm:convergence_rate_SVDL}] Both theorems imply HVDL and SVDL perform well if the output of $D$ is not too close to 0 or 1 (i.e., favor small $U$).
 The first two terms in both upper bounds control the quality of KDE, which implies KDE works better if we have a large $N^r$ and a large $N^g$ but a small $\sigma$.
-The rest terms of the two bounds are different.
+The remaining terms of the two bounds are different.
 In the HVDL case, we favor small $\kappa$, $M^r$, and $M^g$.
-However, we should avoid setting $\kappa$ for a too small value because we prefer large $N^r_{y,\kappa}$ and $N^g_{y,\kappa}$.
+However, we should avoid setting $\kappa$ too small, because we prefer large $N^r_{y,\kappa}$ and $N^g_{y,\kappa}$.
 In the SVDL case, we prefer small $M^r$ and $M^g$ but large $W^r(y)$ and $W^g(y)$.
 Large $W^r(y)$ and $W^g(y)$ imply that the weight function decays slowly (i.e., small $\nu$).
 However, we should avoid setting $\nu$ too small because a small $\nu$ leads to large $\mathbb{E}_{y^\prime \sim \hat{p}^r_{w}(y^\prime|y)}\left|y^\prime-y\right|$ and $\mathbb{E}_{y^\prime \sim \hat{p}^g_{w}(y^\prime|y)}\left|y^\prime-y\right|$ (i.e., large weights for $y^\prime$'s which are far away from $y$).
 The rule of thumb formulae to select $\kappa$ and $\nu$ in Remark \ref{rmk:rule_of_thumb} are consistent with our analysis here.
-Besides the rule of thumb formulae, as a future work, a more refined hyper-parameter selection method should be proposed. } \end{remark}
+Besides the rules of thumb, future work should propose a more refined hyper-parameter selection method. \end{remark}